sbs20/scanservjs/README.md

 names, directory structures and cloud services or NAS devices.
 The permutations and possibilities are endless and are beyond the scope of the app.

+scanservjs can integrate files either through pipeline automation or file actions.
+See [integration documentation](docs/11-integration.md) for more.

 ### Settings

 The settings page allows you to change the appearance and locale / language.